 How we work to create a future with less cancer

-The Health Promotion team work to create a future with less cancer for our children and grandchildren.
+The Cancer Society's Health Promotion team works to create a future with less cancer for our children and grandchildren.
 We promote strategies that are proven to be effective for preventing cancers and are based on high quality evidence.

 We do this by working strategically with decision makers such as MPs and Council to create policy and legislation that will improve the health our communities.
 We focus on the following key areas where certain cancers can be prevented: